The Belmont Theatre: Early years

 The theatre initially borrowed space from the local Women's Club, the York Collegiate Institute, and the local YWCA.
 Its first full-length performance was Lady Windermere's Fan at the Phineas Davis School Auditorium on December 14, 1933.

 After two unsuccessful attempts at securing its own real estate, the theatre acquired a permanent home at the Elmwood Theatre, a former cinema built and opened in 1949.
 After a lease-purchase agreement was signed in July 1953, the theatre gained title to the building seven years ahead of schedule in May 1956.

 Leadership and growth

 Bert Smith was artistic director from 1953 until 1982.
 Eric Bradley Long was artistic director until 2010.
 Rene Staub became artistic director in 2012, while Lyn Bergdoll became executive director that year.

 A 7000 sqft addition to the theatre was completed in 1997, after more than $1 million was raised under the leadership of Henry Leader, brother of former Pennsylvania governor George M. Leader.

-After 2012, the theatre recovered from its own major financial crisis suffered in the wake of the financial crisis of 2007–08, paying off debts and making long-overdue improvements to the building and stage equipment.
+By 2012, the theatre recovered from the 2008 financial crisis, paying off debts and making long-overdue improvements to the building and stage equipment.